You bet it is and the better the content the more likely your website page will rank.

 Let’s take it back before 2011 and see what the digital landscape was like so you can get a better idea of what the future holds.
 Websites pre “Panda update” could rank without any worthwhile content.
 We use to see pages rank for really competitive keywords where the sites would just be images and a tiny bit of text.
 Things were so different in those days where pages thin on copy could get to page 1 easily if they had enough backlinks.
 Incredibly spammy and Google soon picked up on this.

 After the Panda rollout, roughly 20-30% of websites worldwide suffered a ranking drop because Google deemed that their web pages offered little information & value to the end-user.
-As result businesses and companies had to make some serious decisions about their website and how they wanted to be perceived online.
+As a result businesses and companies had to make some serious decisions about their website and how they wanted to be perceived online.
 Thus began the era of SEO copywriters, bloggers and news artifices on websites.
 From that point onwards Google wanted to see value is content throughout the site.
 Even pages that people didn’t really search had to have valuable content.

 Related article: Website copy: Always write unique content

 All of a sudden you had websites where there were pages and pages of copy presenting the reader with another issue; why did they have to read so much information to get to the nitty-gritty of what they were looking for.
 Trawling through pages of irrelevant content, just to satisfy the Panda algorithm was now the norm and this was presenting Google with an issue.
 How to rank websites with quality content while at the same time giving readers a better experience.
 The answer was ‘bounce rates’.
 Google now looks at what people do on your site, how long they stay and what they do when they land on all pages.
 If they exit the site quickly then these bounce rates will be high and your rankings will suffer.

 Hence, web designers and copywriters now have to work together to not only deliver really good copy but also a pleasurable online experience.
 Google wants to ensure the results that they deliver to page 1 are what people are searching for.